 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

 The American Kennel Club (AKC) is well-known in the pet world for its expertise in breed, health and training for dogs.
-It started offering pet insurance in 2003, but did it spread itself too thin offering less coverage at a higher price?
-That’s exactly what we’ll dive into here.
+It started offering pet insurance in 2003, but did it spread itself too thin by offering less coverage at a higher price?
+That’s precisely what we’ll dive into here.

 - No vet records or exam required to enroll